No full-time return to the office for over a million

 Source: www.theguardian.com

-The vast majority of 50 big UK firms say staff will divide their time between home and office, BBC research finds.
+Almost all of 50 big UK firms tell the BBC staff will divide their time between home and office in future.

 More in www.bbc.co.uk